cqx931/Coding4Language/_posts/2018-10-23-assignment-week7.md

 **Due 4PM October 29**
 ### Experiment
 * Create a DLA project that meets at least one of the following requirements
-1. Show casing a data set in a creative way
+1. Showcasing a data set in a creative way
 2. Use content (primarily text) from Internet as your raw material / playground
 * Try to keep the project small.
 If you have a good idea that sounds more like a final project, you can implement a prototype/demo at this stage